 - Itchy or burning sensation in the eye

 - Swelling or tenderness in front of the ears

 - A clear, slightly thick or white-colored discharge

-The symptoms of viral pinkeye often last five to seven days, but they can
+The symptoms of viral pinkeye often last five to seven days, but they can become chronic.

 Symptoms of bacterial pinkeye include: